danielbodnar/awesome-stars/README.md

 ## vue

+- [kubb-project/kubb](https://github.com/kubb-project/kubb) - OpenAPI to TypeScript, React-Query, Zod, Zodios, Faker.js, MSW and Axios.
+- [slinkity/slinkity](https://github.com/slinkity/slinkity) - To eleventy and beyond!
+The all-in-one tool for templates where you want them, component frameworks where you need them 🚀
+- [roots/bud](https://github.com/roots/bud) - High-performance build system that supports SWC, esbuild, and Babel
 - [yoavbls/pretty-ts-errors](https://github.com/yoavbls/pretty-ts-errors) - 🔵 Make TypeScript errors prettier and human-readable in VSCode 🎀
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [OvidijusParsiunas/deep-chat](https://github.com/OvidijusParsiunas/deep-chat) - Fully customizable AI chatbot component for your website